-Then there are cranked (or "swan neck") poles (see graphic) which are sometimes required if the pole has to clear an obstruction, the eaves for instance.
+These are sometimes required if the pole has to clear an obstruction, the eaves for instance.
 You can use a bigger bracket instead of, or as well as, a cranked pole.
 You should always leave a gap of about 2" to prevent high winds causing the pole to bang against the fascia (or gutter) and also to facilitate maintenance of the latter.
-Cranked poles can also be used to move an aerial`s position laterally if this is required to give the antenna more of a clear path to the transmitter, or to avoid an “RF dead spot”, or keep the aerial out of any smoke.
+Cranked poles can also be used to move an aerial`s position laterally if this is required to give the antenna more of a clear path to the transmitter or keep the aerial out of any smoke.

 Approximate overall clearance on a 9”x 9” wall bracket with a cranked pole is approx 17”

-For those requiring more “off set” we have a 10ft Supercrank pole in 1.5” x 16G hot dipped galvanised steel.
+For those requiring more “off set” we have a 10ft Supercrank pole in 1.5” x 16G/1.6mm hot dipped galvanised steel.
 These are particularly suitable for buildings with large overhangs on the fascias.
 Fitting these is much neater than huge T & Ks and a straight pole.
 The 10ft Supercrank pole is sometimes used "upside down" to crank a pole back over the roof if birds` little presents to you are a problem.......

 All offsets are approximate, if this measurement is critical phone to check the exact figure.